 Medicare Advantage Doctor Network

-Medicare Advantage plans only cover you within the service area, and don’t provide foreign travel emergency coverage.
+Medicare Advantage plans only cover you within the service area and doesn’t provide foreign travel emergency coverage.

 Medicare Supplement coverage depends on the specific letter plan you select.
 Most plans cover the expenses Medicare would otherwise leave you to pay.
 Some plans offer a lower premium, and you cover the Part B deductible or pay a small copayment when you go to the primary care doctor.

 Some plans cover skilled nursing facility coinsurance and Part B excess charges.
-There is coverage for the first 3 pints of blood each year as well as hospice coverage.
+There is coverage for the first 3 pints of blood each year and hospice coverage.

 Medicare Advantage Coverage

 Top Medicare Advantage plans have been called Medicare replacement plans, though the term isn’t considered correct.
-But these plans take over your health coverage and Medicare is no longer responsible for the approval of your claim.
+But these plans take over your health coverage, and Medicare is no longer responsible for approving your claim.
 Instead, the Part C plan chooses whether to deny or approve your health care services.